powercore2000/GptForUnityServer/README.md

 ## Overview
-Have you wanted to get the power of local and cloud Ai solutions inside of unity to help build your games?
+Have you wanted to get the power of local and cloud Ai inside of unity to help build your games?
 Well look no further!
 The GptForUnity program comes in two parts:

-GptForUnityServer a middleware tool meant to host TCP/UDP servers to connect Unity with Ai service APIs (OobaUi,OpenAi, ect) GptForUnityClient, a user interface and client meant to recive and handle prompting for Ai conversations
+GptForUnityServer a middleware tool meant to host TCP/UDP servers to connect Unity with Ai service APIs (OobaUi,OpenAi, ect) GptForUnityClient, a user interface and client meant to recive and handle prompting the Ai services

 The server component performs the following functions:

 - Connect to the GptUnityClient
-- Access cloud and AI services on behalf of the Unity Client using ASP.Net Core
+- Access cloud and local Ai services on behalf of the Unity Client using ASP.Net Core
-- Exchange data between Unity and the AI Service using a Shared Library of models
+- Exchange data between Unity and the AI Services by using a Shared Library of models

 ## Communication Protocols with Unity Client